Dada-Tech/wildfire-analytics-dashboard/readme.md

 Building a model using seed data and wildfire data to a final fact table for historical fire data.
 DBT applies scalable, scheduled and testable transformations to the data, and jobs to ensure the data is fresh.

+* Active Wildfire Outliers:
+  * Active fires listed that had a date beyond the current date.
+One record existed which threw off the "most recent fire" analytics

 ```DBT Model```
 ![dbt.png](readme_images%2Fdbt.png)